tedneward/Research/content/reading/books/art-of-game-design.md

 * Observe Silently

+# The Elemental Tetrad
-The Elemental Tetrad: Mechanics, Story, Aesthetics, Technology
+Mechanics, Story, Aesthetics, Technology

+# State the Problem
-State the Problem: You get a broader creative space, a clear measurement of the quality of proposed ideas, and better communication
+You get a broader creative space, a clear measurement of the quality of proposed ideas, and better communication

-Your Subconscious
+# Your Subconscious

 * Common characteristics: Can't talk (or chooses not to); Impulsive; Emotional; Playful; Irrational
 * Subconscious Tip #1: Pay Attention